-Mahomes says he’s ‘Good to go’ for the AFC Championship
+Mahomes says he’s ‘good to go’ for the AFC Championship

-KANSAS CITY, Mo. — An ankle injury to Chiefs All-Pro quarterback Patrick Mahomes left many worried during their Divisional Round matchup against the Jacksonville Jaguars.
+KANSAS CITY, Mo. — An ankle injury to Kansas City Chiefs All-Pro quarterback Patrick Mahomes left many worried during their Divisional Round matchup against the Jacksonville Jaguars.

-Mahomes briefly went to the locker room in the second quarter, when quarterback Chad Henne filled in admirably, helping lead the Chiefs on a 98-yard touchdown drive.
+Mahomes briefly went to the locker room in the second quarter, when quarterback Chad Henne filled in admirably and helped lead the Chiefs on a 98-yard touchdown drive.

-Mahomes would eventually return to the game in second half, While his mobility was limited, he still made big time plays, including a touchdown pass of his left foot to Marquez Valdes-Scantling.
+Mahomes eventually returned to the game in the second half, While his mobility was limited, he still made big-time plays, including a touchdown pass of his left foot to Marquez Valdes-Scantling.

 “It was hard getting [Mahomes] out of the game.
 He wanted to fight,” head coach Andy Reid said.
 “It was a short leash.
 If I felt like he wasn’t able to handle it, he would’ve been out and back in Henne.”